English (Canada)

 What you can do:

-2. Leaving too loaded (and complicating life)
+2. Departing too loaded (and complicating life)

 Tip:

-Take less, but choose better.
+Bring less, but choose better.

 Your back (and your mind) will thank you.